Customer area

 • project cost (analysis, configuration, training)

-Looking only at the license is reductive: the value of a PLM is measured by the efficiency it generates over time.
+Looking only at the licence price is limiting: the value of a PLM is measured by the efficiency it generates over time.

-Platforms like SolidRules are designed to reduce adoption time and enable a return on investment already in the early stages of the project.
+Platforms such as SolidRules are designed to reduce adoption times and enable a return on investment already in the early phases of the project.

-In addition, SolidRules offers a highly flexible licensing model: perpetual license with maintenance, subscription, named licenses, concurrent licenses, and more.
+In addition, SolidRules offers a highly flexible licensing model: perpetual licence with maintenance, subscription, named users, concurrent licences, etc.

-Finally, you can deploy SolidRules in a private cloud or on-premise environment.
+Finally, SolidRules can be deployed in a private cloud or on-premise environment.

-A PLM becomes necessary when a company loses control over data and processes.
+A PLM becomes necessary when a company starts losing control over data and processes.

-• excessive use of Excel and shared folders
+• excessive use of Excel files and shared folders

 • difficulty managing changes and revisions